emaphis/FunctionalProgrammingUsingFSharp/src/Chapter03/Section_03_01.md

 ## Ordering

-Using the `ordering` operators $>, \geq, <, and \leq$ and the `compare` functon are defined on tuples of the same type, assuming that ordering is defined on the components.
+Using the `ordering` operators $>, \geq, <, and \leq$ and the `compare` function are defined on tuples of the same type, assuming that ordering is defined on the components.
 Tuples are ordered lexicographically.

 $$
 (x_1, x_2, ..., x_n) < (y_1,y_2,...,y_n)